Objectives

 max_runup_percentMaximum run-up, in percentage terms.Strategy and objectives

-sharpe_ratioAnnualized Sharpe ratio computed from portfolio-equity returns on the backtest’s native timeframe.Objectives only
+sharpe_ratioAnnualized Sharpe ratio computed from portfolio-equity returns measured at each close of the backtest’s native timeframe.Objectives only

-sortino_ratioAnnualized Sortino ratio computed from portfolio-equity returns on the backtest’s native timeframe.Objectives only
+sortino_ratioAnnualized Sortino ratio computed from portfolio-equity returns measured at each close of the backtest’s native timeframe, with volatility limited to downside returns.Objectives only

-calmar_ratioCalmar ratio computed as CAGR / MDD on the effective backtest period, using max_drawdown_percent / 100 as the drawdown fraction.Objectives only
+calmar_ratioCalmar ratio computed once at the end of the backtest as CAGR / MDD, using the effective backtest period and max_drawdown_percent / 100 as the drawdown fraction.Objectives only

 profit_factorProfit factor, computed as grossprofit / abs(grossloss) (NaN if there is no loss).Objectives only